Opentrons/opentrons/api/docs/v2/new_modules.rst

 This example would likely take just as long as the blocking version above; it’s unlikely that one aspirate and one dispense action would take longer than the time for the module to heat.
 However, be careful when putting a lot of commands between a ``set_target_temperature()`` call and a ``delay()`` call.
 In this situation, you’re relying on ``wait_for_temperature()`` to resume execution of commands once heating is complete.
 But if the temperature has already been reached, the delay will begin later than expected and the Heater-Shaker will hold at its target temperature longer than intended.

-Additionally, if you want to pipette while the module holds at a target for a certain length of time, you need to track the holding time yourself.
+Additionally, if you want to pipette while the module holds a temperature for a certain length of time, you need to track the holding time yourself.
 One of the simplest ways to do this is with Python’s ``time`` module.
 First, add ``import time`` at the start of your protocol.
 Then, use :py:func:`time.monotonic` to set a reference time when the target is reached.
 Finally, add a delay that calculates how much holding time is remaining after the pipetting actions:

 .. code-block:: python